mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 When the fulfilment of a transfer is submitted to a ledger, the ledger must ensure that the fulfilment is valid for the condition that was attached to the original transfer request.
 If it is valid, the transfer is committed, otherwise it is rejected, and the transfer remains in a pending state until a valid fulfilment is submitted or the transfer expires.

-ILP supports a variety of conditions for performing a conditional payment, but implementers of the API should use the SHA-256 hash of a 32-byte pre-image.
-The condition attached to the transfer is the SHA-256 hash and the fulfilment of that condition is the pre-image.
-Therefore, if the condition attached to a transfer is a SHA -256 hash, then when a fulfilment is submitted for that transaction, the ledger will validate it by calculating the SHA-256 hash of the fulfilment and ensuring that the hash is equal to the condition.
+ILP supports a variety of conditions for performing a conditional payment, but implementers of the API should use the SHA-256 hash of a 32-byte preimage.
+The condition attached to the transfer is the SHA-256 hash and the fulfilment of that condition is the preimage.
+Therefore, if the condition attached to a transfer is a SHA-256 hash, then when a fulfilment is submitted for that transaction, the ledger will validate it by calculating the SHA-256 hash of the fulfilment and ensuring that the hash is equal to the condition.

 See [Section 6.5.1.2 Interledger Payment Request](#6512-interledger-payment-request) for concrete information on how to generate the fulfilment and the condition.